alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

   ![gitlab](/images/gitlab-300.png)

 5. Click on `Create Project`.
-6. Use the information on this page for the next exercise.
+6. Do not close this window.
+We will use the information on this page for the next exercise.

 ###Exercise-2
 #### Cloning the Repository